matrixorigin/matrixone/CONTRIBUTING.md

 # Contributing to MatrixOne
 MatrixOne is an open source project, and you can make contributions in lots of ways.
 You can help with ideas, code, or documentation, any contributions are welcome.

+Thanks for understanding that English is used as a shared language in this repository.
+Maintainers do not use machine translation to avoid miscommunication due to error in translation.
+If description of issue / PR are written in non-English languages, those may be closed.
+If English is not your native language and you aren't sure about any of these, don't hesitate to ask for help in your pull request!

 ## What contributions can I make
 Contributions to MatrixOne fall into the following categories.
 * To report a bug or a problem with documentation, please file an [issue](https://github.com/matrixorigin/matrixone/issues/new/choose) providing the details of the problem.
 Don't forget to add some proper labels, and follow the issue template.